 The Commission is a party to three collective bargaining agreements and one memorandum of understanding with Teamsters' Local Unions covering central office, field, professional and first level supervisory personnel.
 The three collective bargaining agreements became effective on October 1, 2007 and expired on September 30, 2011.
 An agreement was reached with one bargaining unit, which was effective as of November 19, 2013 and extends until September 30, 2017.
-No extension to either of the two remaining collective bargaining agreements has been executed.
-Those unions retain their right to strike during negotiations.
-Negotiations are ongoing with the two remaining collective bargaining units.
+Agreements were reached with the other two bargaining units, which were ratified on January 27, 2016.
+The agreements expire on September 30, 2019.
 The memorandum of understanding, which became effective on October 1, 2007, has no termination date.
 Since union representation began, the Commission has experienced one work stoppage which occurred on November 24, 2004 and lasted for seven days.